widok/widok/docs/chapters/04-build-process.md

 When you issue the sbt task ``assets``, sbt-web will generate your web artifacts, like CSS files.

 ## Code sharing
 Scala.js provides a simple infrastructure to having separate sub-projects for JavaScript and JVM sources, which can share code.
 This is quite common for client-server applications which could have a common protocol specified in Scala code.
-You can work on your entire project in the IDE and easily jump between server and client code.
+You can work on your entire project in the IDE and easily jump between client and server code.

-Such projects are called *cross projects* in Scala.js.
+Such projects are called *cross-projects* in Scala.js.
 You can find more information in the [official documentation](http://www.scala-js.org/doc/sbt/cross-building.html).

 ```scala
 import org.scalajs.sbtplugin.cross.CrossProject